 Sherald's appetite for life was insatiable after shaking death's hand.

-A year and a half out, she still hasn't digested the whole of her experience.
+a half out, she still hasn't digested the whole of her experience.

 "When I got out of the hospital, I was like this is the plan.
 I'm going to go to the global transplant Olympics… Then I'm going to get married, so I got on Match.com and I was going to find a man," Sherald said.
 "I started taking viola lessons and then I wanted to learn three different languages.
 I want to be a wine sommelier.
 You're just kind of crazy for a year.
 I was going to every party.
 I was going to every art fair."